Owl (Armstrong)

-The Big Powerful Owl is a sculpture 8 m tall, designed by Bruce Armstrong, in the Belconnen District of Canberra, Australia; it depicts a powerful owl (Ninox strenua).
+Owl, informally known as the Belconnen Owl or the Penis Owl, is a sculpture 8 m tall, designed by the Australian sculptor Bruce Armstrong, located in the Belconnen district of Canberra, Australia; it depicts a powerful owl (Ninox strenua).

-Built in 2011, it is one of numerous big things in the Australian Capital Territory.
+Erected in 2011 and made of concrete, it is celebrated as one of numerous "big things" in the Australian Capital Territory (ACT).

 Reception

-The owl's form has been criticised for its phallic shape; however, it remains a tourist attraction, with Tara Cheyne calling it a "must see".
+The owl's form has been lampooned for having a phallic shape, especially when viewed from behind.
+It has become a tourist attraction; the Australian politician Tara Cheyne called it a "must see".
 The work has been nicknamed the "penis owl", "the Great Penis Owl of Belconnen", and "the Great Penis Owl of Canberra".

-The statue has also been prone to graffiti; the ACT government had to spend A$3000 on cleaning it.
+The statue has attracted graffiti; the ACT government spent A$3000 on cleaning it in the year prior to July 2017, and said they planned to install CCTV cameras to discourage and capture future vandalism.